 The Secret Police (Stasi)

-The Ministry for State Security, commonly known as the Stasi, was one of the most pervasive and repressive secret police agencies in history.
-The Stasi relentlessly monitored the East German population, infiltrating all aspects of society to maintain control and suppress dissent.
+The Ministry for State Security also known as the Stasi was one of the most successful and tyrannical secret police force in history.
+The Stasi was massive and only concern itself with keeping the East German people in check with special units operating in all sectors of the community.

 Propaganda and Censorship